ShaunCurtis/Blazor.Interactivity/Render-Contexts.md

  - A RenderTree for each root component managed by the Renderer.
  - A Scoped Service container to provide services that the Renderer injects into components.
+ - A Synchronisation Context to manage the execution of UI code.

 ## The HttpRequest Context

 This is the classic old school Server Side Render context, MVC, Razor, Asp,....
 The context is created in the HttpRequest pipeline to handle the page request.

-In Blazor this is the Pre-Render mode.
+In Blazor this is Pre-Render mode.
 The page is statically rendered and return to the caller.

-Some key points to understand:
+Some key points:

 1. It only exists for the duration of the request.
-Once the handler completes the context is destroyed and services disposed.
+Once the handler completes the context along with its services is destroyed.

 2. The top level services container is owned by the running web application.
-The context's scoped container in created in that container.
-All *Singleton* services are provided the application container and exist for the lifetime of the web application.
+The context's scoped container is created in that container.
+All *Singleton* services are provided from the application container and exist for the lifetime of the web application.

 3. `SetParametersAsync` is called once on a component: the the normal lifecycle methods execute once.

 4. There are no UI events, so no `OnAfterRender{Async}`.

 5. The configuration of the HttpRequest Context is dictated by `Program` in the Web Application project.
-The service configuration is shared by the HttpRequest Context and the Blazor Server Hub.
+The service configuration is shared by the HttpRequest Context and the Blazor Hub Context.

-6. In the services configuration `AddRazorComponents()` add the necessary services for rendering Razor pages in the HttpRequest Context.
+6. In the services configuration, `AddRazorComponents()` add the necessary services for rendering Razor pages in the HttpRequest Context.

 ```csharp
 builder.Services.AddRazorComponents()